allenai/allennlp/tutorials/how_to/span_representations.md

 In 99% of cases, this will be all ones.
 However, if you have masked spans in a batch element, and you request that the `SpanPruner` keeps more than the number of non-masked spans, there will be some masked elements in the returned spans.

+Thirdly, we have the `pruned_indices` which has shape `(batch_size, num_spans_to_keep)` The indices of the top-k scoring spans into the original ``spans`` tensor.
+This is returned because it can be useful to retain pointers to the original spans, if each span is being scored by multiple distinct scorers, such as in the co-reference model, for instance.

+Finally, we have the `pruned_scores`, which has shape `(batch_size, num_spans_to_keep, 1)`.
+This is returned so that you can incorporate the scores of the spans into some loss function.

 ## Existing AllenNLP examples for generating `SpanFields`